smartbcity/fixers-g2/README.md

 There is a `theme provider` component in @smartb/g2-components that has to include the app.

-You have to give it a theme that you can get and customise [here](/?path=/story/overview-cheatsheet-theme--page).
+You have to give it a theme ~~that you can get and customise [here](/?path=/story/overview-cheatsheet-theme--page)~~ (not yet available).
 And you can also give it a [material-ui theme](https://material-ui.com/customization/default-theme/) to override the material-ui default properties.

 Every components and layouts will have the following props to easily override their default styles: